GillesZunino/dotfiles/README.md

         "fontSize": 9
     }
     ```

-# Configure oh-my-posh prompt
-Open your Powershell user profile at `$env:USERPROFILE` in a text editor and add the following at the end of the file:
+5. Restart all instances of Powershell

+## Customizations applied
+The installation script automatically enable `oh-my-posh` for the current user on all Powershell hosts.
+This is done by appending the following at the end of '`$PROFILE.CurrentUserAllHosts`':
 ```powershell
 Set-PoshPrompt "$env:USERPROFILE\oh-my-posh\GillesIO.omp.json"
 ```